 - Pennsylvania State University – The Dickinson School of Law, Juris Doctor, 1992

 From Left to Right: Sheila Buek, Heather Scurti, Robert Slutsky, Kathy Amato and Regina D. Taormina

 We can meet with you face-to-face in any of our three locations:

-We are offering virtual meetings for families to stay safe at home during this challenging time.
+In-person consultations are available if you are fully vaccinated and comfortable wearing a mask.
+Also, we offer consultations via Zoom and telephone.
 Family members in various locations can easily take part in the decision-making process with a virtual meeting.